 has all edges parallel to $e_i$ or $e_i \pm e_j$, for some $i, j$.
 We say that $D$ is \emph{even} if all edges of $P(D)$ are parallel to $e_i \pm e_j$. \end{definition}

 Delta-matroids were introduced in \cite{Bou87} by replacing the usual basis exchange axiom for matroids with one involving symmetric difference.
+In \cite{Bou87}, the above definition is called a \emph{symmetric matroid}.
 They were defined independently in \cite{ChandrasekaranKabadi,DressHavel}.
 For the equivalence of the definition of delta-matroids in those works with the one given above, and for general properties of delta-matroids, see \cite[Chapter 4]{BGW}.

 A delta-matroid is even if and only if all sets in $\{B \cap [n] : B \in \mathcal{F}\}$ have the same parity.
 Even delta-matroids enjoy nicer properties than arbitrary delta-matroids.
 For instance, they satisfy a version of the symmetric exchange axiom \cite{WenzelExchange}.